 3. Low Electrolyte Level

-NiCd batteries use an alkaline potassium hydroxide (KOH) electrolyte, which remains chemically stable during operation, but water gradually evaporates.
+NiCd batteries use an alkaline potassium hydroxide (KOH) electrolyte, which remains chemically stable during operation, but water gradually evaporates over time.

-When the electrolyte level drops below the minimum mark, plates may be partially exposed to air, resulting in heat generation, capacity loss, and possible venting during charge cycles.
+When the electrolyte level drops below the minimum mark, plates may become partially exposed to air, resulting in heat generation, capacity loss, and possible venting during charge cycles.

 Only distilled water should be added, never additional electrolyte.